 There are some great spaces popping up south of the river and it’s not just companies that can’t afford central who are moving there.
-It’s a bit of an undiscovered secret but don’t expect it to stay that way for long!
+It’s a bit of an undiscovered secret but doesn’t expect it to stay that way for long!

 Types of office space in South London:

 Home of Bestival, Let’s Go (The Handbag Factory) also house tech and creative companies in their converted barn-like space.
-Close to Vauxhal Oval and Kennington you’re in a great position for commuting and for an extra £50 per month you get free food (buffet breakfast on Monday, and no you can’t stuff croissants in your pocket for later) alcohol and a pro coffee machine.
+Close to Vauxhall Oval and Kennington you’re in a great position for commuting and for an extra £50 per month you get free food (buffet breakfast on Monday, and now you can’t stuff croissants in your pocket for later) alcohol and a pro coffee machine.
 Boom.
 There’s also an onsite gym if jogging along Southbank in the sun doesn’t appeal.
 Prices start at £375 pp/pm

 Who?
 Media, Fashion

 Where?
 Soho, The City, Fitzrovia, Clerkenwell